grpc/grpc-swift/README.md

 Binary releases of `protoc`, the Protocol Buffer Compiler, are available on [GitHub][protobuf-releases].

-To build the plugins, run `make plugins` in the main directory.
-This uses the Swift Package Manager to build both of the necessary plugins:
-`protoc-gen-swift`, which generates Protocol Buffer support code and `protoc-gen-grpc-swift`, which generates gRPC interface code.
+To build the plugins, run `make plugins` in the root directory of a checkout of the grpc-swift git repo.
+This uses the Swift Package Manager to build both of the necessary plugins: `protoc-gen-swift`, which generates Protocol Buffer support code and `protoc-gen-grpc-swift`, which generates gRPC interface code.

 To install these plugins, just copy the two executables (`protoc-gen-swift` and `protoc-gen-grpc-swift`) that show up in the main directory into a directory